matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 attempt to mimic Device S in order to get their Device S signed in instead.

 - In step 3, Specter can shoulder surf the QR code scanning to obtain **Gp**.
-- In step 4, Specter can intercept S’s payload and replace it with a payload of their own, replacing  **Sp** with its own key.
+- In step 4, Specter can intercept S's payload and replace it with a payload of their own, replacing  **Sp** with its own key.
-- The attack is only thwarted in step 7, because Device S won’t ever display the indicator of success to the user.
+- The attack is only thwarted in step 7, because Device S won't ever display the indicator of success to the user.
 The user then must cancel the process on Device G, preventing it from sharing any sensitive material.

 ### The OIDC login part and set up of E2EE